earldavis/earldavis.github.io/_posts/2024-03-06-reading-and-writing-pyarrow.md

             csv.write_csv(tbl, csv_path)
 ```

-I could have probably just saved the csv-formatted tables to parquet, but the applicaiton that I am currently working with only reads csv.
+I could have probably just saved the csv-formatted tables to parquet, but the application that I am currently working with only reads csv.
 I prefer working with parquet files, so I went ahead and saved them to parquet for possible future use.

 ```python